The Dnestr bridgeheads of the 3rd Ukrainian Front

 easily be monitored and shelled by the Wehrmacht.

-c) The Tiraspol bridgehead
+c) The Tiraspol/Bendery bridgehead

 Two important bridges cross the Dnestr between Tiraspol and Bendery, with